jasaldivara/SpaceRocks/README.md

 # Space Rocks

-Old Scholl retro space shooter arcade game in WebGL
+Old School retro space shooter arcade game in WebGL

 I made this in 2020, but I didn't have it published until now (2023)